-Better performance is obtained by logging on the allocated compute node via ssh, using the -X option.
+For better performance, log on the allocated compute node via SSH, using the -X option.

 $ ssh -X r24u35n680

-In this example, we log in on the r24u35n680 compute node, with the X11 forwarding enabled.
+In this example, we log on the r24u35n680 compute node, with the X11 forwarding enabled.

 The Gnome 2.28 GUI environment is available on the clusters.
-We recommend to use separate X server window for displaying the Gnome environment.
+We recommend using a separate X server window for displaying the Gnome environment.

 local $ Xephyr -ac -screen 1024x768 -br -reset -terminate :1 &

-This will open a new X window with size 1024 x 768 at DISPLAY :1.
-Next, ssh to the cluster with DISPLAY environment variable set and launch gnome-session
+This will open a new X window of size 1024x768 at DISPLAY :1.
+Next, connect via SSH to the cluster with the DISPLAY environment variable set and launch a gnome-session:

 local $ DISPLAY=:1.0 ssh -XC email@example.com -i ~/.ssh/path_to_your_key ... cluster-name MOTD... firstname.lastname@example.org $ gnome-session &